zkamvar/user2021/prose.md

 > timing 2021-06-09: 01:18.37
 > timing 2021-06-10: 00:47.12

-The growth that we've experienced in the past few years is a chopportunity.
+The growth that we have experienced in the past few years is a chopportunity.
-We have seen not only a growth in the number of community members, but also, with the carpentries incubator for community contributed lessons, we have seen a vast growth in the number of lessons using the template.
+We have seen not only a growth in the number of community members, but also, in the number community contributed lessons since we started The Carpentries Incubator.

-Our challenge is clear: the all-in-one lesson infrastructure does not scale well to the growing number of lessons under our umbrella, so we need to build infrastructure that scales even better and separates the tools from the content.
+Our challenge is clear: the all-in-one lesson infrastructure does not scale well to the growing number of lessons.

-Our opportunity here is to reimagine the infrastructure in a way that truly values all contributions: this includes the spectrum from everyday educators who do not feel "techy" to the tinkerers who need to understand what's going on behind the scenes.
+Our opportunity here is to reimagine the infrastructure in a way that truly values all contributions: this includes the spectrum from everyday educators who want to share their knowledge, to the tinkerers who need to understand what's going on behind the scenes.

 ## Solution